goradd/goradd/examples/readme.txt

 model

 The model package here has been copied from the model package that gets generated for the goradd sample database.
-It is here so that the examples code will compile even if the database is not loaded.
+It has been modified so that the examples code will compile even if the database is not loaded.
 Normally you would refer directly to the model package in your goradd-project directory.